tokenized/docs/intro-tokenized-protocol-messages.md

 ### 1. Contract actions

-Contract actions are used to establish and modify smart contracts that are operated by a smart contract agent.
+Contract actions are used to establish and modify Smart Contracts that are operated by a Smart Contract agent.
 The contract actions are as follows:

 * [Contract Offer](../protocol/contract-offer)
 * [Contract Formation](../protocol/contract-formation)